PaperMC/docs/docs/velocity/developers/api/command.md

                 Component message = Component.text("Hello World", NamedTextColor.AQUA);
                 source.sendMessage(message);

-                // Returning 1 means that the execution was successful
+                // Returning Command.SINGLE_SUCCESS means that the execution was successful
-                // Returning BrigadierCommand.FORWARD will send the command to the server return 1;
+                // Returning BrigadierCommand.FORWARD will send the command to the server return Command.SINGLE_SUCCESS;
             })
             // Using the "then" method you can add subarguments to the command.
             // For example, this subcommand will be executed when using the command "/test subcommand"